 Rules-based detection solutions

-Since a lot of fraud involves repeated patterns, analyzing data to find those patterns is a focus for analysts.
+Since most fraud cases involve repeated patterns, combing through the data to detect those patterns is a focus for analysts.
 Setting up rules to automatically flag suspicious behavior based on known patterns saves time on detecting common types of fraud, since these systems can process huge amounts of data in a short amount of time.
 Rules-based detection systems have been at the core of most anti-fraud systems for many years now.

 The downside to rules-based detection solutions is that they generate a high number of false positives.
 Rules-based detection solutions are also often poor at detecting sophisticated fraud techniques, complex networks of fraudsters, or previously unknown fraud patterns, leaving gaps in the defenses.

 Understanding context for sophisticated fraud detection

 Understanding the context around your data is essential for uncovering many fraud schemes, or uncovering them to their full extent.
 And context is exactly what’s missing from the analysis of many traditional rules-based solutions.
 They are good at connecting individual data points: a business to an address, a customer to a bank account, etc. But rules-based detection systems are unable to analyze the deeper connections and low-level signals to detect more complex fraudulent behavior or networks of fraudsters.

 Graph analytics and fraud detection